ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### Encryption in transit
 {: #fs-eit}

-You can [establish an encrypted mount connection](/docs/vpc?topic=vpc-file-storage-vpc-eit) between the authorized virtual server instance and the storage system by using IPsec.
+You can [establish an encrypted mount connection](/docs/vpc?topic=vpc-file-storage-vpc-eit) between the authorized virtual server instance and the storage system.
 For file shares based on the `dp2` profile, mount targets that are created with a virtual network interface can support the encryption in transit.
-The mount targets can be for a source or replica share.

 If you want to connect a file share to instances that are running in different VPCs in a zone, you can create multiple mount targets.
 You can create one mount target for each VPC.
 {: important}